Research projects

 You will benefit from a taught programme, giving you a broad understanding of the breadth and depth of current and emerging offshore wind sector needs.
 This begins with an intensive six-month programme at the University of Hull for the new student intake, drawing on the expertise and facilities of all four academic partners.
 It is supplemented by Continuing Professional Development (CPD), which is embedded throughout your 4-year research scholarship.

 You will undertake two three-week placements at NOC during the PhD programme to provide support with FVCOM.
 The first placement will occur at the start of year 2 where the basics of FVCOM will be taught.
 The second placement will occur at the start of year 3 to learn how to set up and validate FVCOM simulations, and implement parameterisations.
+Additional placement opportunities will be available with the physical oceanography team at CEFAS, to further embed PhD work within industry.
 Beyond academia, this PhD project will open pathways to a career in physical oceanography, the wind energy sector, or more broadly a career using computational fluid dynamics or data science.

 Entry requirements